aas312/insurance_dapp/README.md

 Open a new terminal window
 From the repo root run
 ```
-$ npm start
+npm start
 ```

-This should start the application on http://localhost:3000/ You can visit it in the browser if it didn't open on it's own.
+This should start the application on http://localhost:3000/<br/>
+You can visit it in the browser if it didn't open on it's own.

 ### Login to the application
-At this point the local ganache-cli chain should be running, the ethererum-bridge for oraclize calls should be started, the contracts should be migrated to the local chain and the local application should be running on http://localhost:3000/
+At this point the local ganache-cli chain should be running, the ethererum-bridge for Oraclize calls should be started, the contracts should be migrated to the local chain and the local application should be running on http://localhost:3000/

 You should see "Insurance Dapp" as the title and "Login with Uport" in the upper right hand corner.

-Clicking "Login with Uport" will the give the Uport login options.
+Clicking "Login with Uport" will the give the uPort login options.

 Download and set up the uPort app on your device.

 On the Insurance Dapp page click "Continue with uPort."

-On your device use the QR code scanner from the uPort app to scan the QR code.
+On your device use the QR code scanner from the uPort app to scan the QR code.<br/>
 Insurance Dapp should appear as requesting information.

-Click continue on your device.
+Click "Continue" on your device.<br/>
 This should complete the login in the browser dapp.

-You should now see the Uport Name and Country you provided, along with the active account and balance of your current MetaMask account.
+You should now see the uPort Name and Country you provided, along with the active account and balance of your current MetaMask account.

 You should see the policy manager address in the registry contract.